KruASe76/KruASe76/README.md

 Pre-middle backend developer (mainly on Python3 and Java/**Kotlin**) and beginner DevOps, Fedora Linux enjoyer, 19 y.o.

-- 🔭 I’m currently trying to survive as a [HSSE MIPT](https://hsse.mipt.ru/) student
+- 🔭 I’m currently trying to survive as a [MIPT HSSE](https://hsse.mipt.ru/) student
   - [MineNopoly](https://github.com/KruASe76/MineNopoly) 2.0 in the backlog...
 - 🌱 I’m currently learning classic ML, Kubernetes, Linux kernel, and everything else at the same time
 - 👯 I’m looking to collaborate on some fun project, why not :)